NSCA CPT Study Guide

 Linear Periodization Model

-This model involves gradual and continual increases in the training volume one mesocycle to the next.
+This model involves gradual and continual increases in the training volume from one mesocycle to the next.
 There is no variation in the assigned number of sets and reps with the mesocycles.

 Nonlinear Periodization Model